1. Definition of the European Society of Rheology

 4. Operation of The Society

 The Committee shall elect Honorary Officers of The Society, not necessarily from among the Representatives or Delegates.
-The Officers shall be the President, Vice-President, Past-President, Secretary, Treasurer and two Members-at-large.
+The Officers shall be the President, Past-President, Vice- President, Secretary, Treasurer and two Members-at-large.
 The Officers shall be elected for a period of two years and form the Executive Council of The Society.
+The term of office of the Secretary and of the Treasurer is four years in such a way every two years either the secretary or the treasurer is elected.
 The President shall be Past-President and the Vice-President shall be President for the next two-year period.
 The European Editor shall be ex-officio officer of The Society and member of the Executive Council.
 The Executive Council shall normally meet at least once a year to execute the policy of The Society as defined by this Constitution and the decisions of the Committee.
+Officers typically begin and end their offices at the annual rheology conference, AERC, or at the International Congress on Rheology (ICR).

-The Committee shall also elect four Honorary Fellows of an Election Committee, separate from the Executive Council for a period of normally four years, not necessarily from among the Representatives or Delegates, who assist the Committee in nominating possible candidates for the election of Delegates, Officers of The Society, and the Election Committee.
+The Committee shall also elect three Honorary Fellows of an Election Committee, separate from the Executive Council for a period of normally two years, not necessarily from among the Representatives or Delegates, who assist the Committee in nominating possible candidates for the election of Delegates, Officers of The Society, and the Election Committee.

 The Committee can install Subcommittees reporting to the Committee for special tasks and activities of The Society, and shall elect Honorary Fellows of the Subcommittees, not necessarily from among the Representatives or Delegates.